Greginkansas/-openhab-openhab1wiki/mcp23017-Binding.md

 on I2C bus.
 Please consider datasheet for IC for future information.

 ## Generic Item Binding Configuration
-Since MCP23017 is digital IO expander for I2C bus, only two types of items are supported:
+Since MCP23017 is digital IO expander on I2C bus, only two types of items are supported:
 `Contact` for pins that used as digital input and `Switch` for digital output.
 Find the example below.